RevealBi-SqlServer/.github/profile/README.md

 # What's in this GitHub Organization

+You'll find everything you need to learn and implement a Reveal SDK application (both client and server) in this organization.
+This documents includes the general over of Reveal, links to source code for getting started samples, links to product documentation, support and video training.

 Server Examples:

 - Basic .NET Core / SQL Server with limited comments - [netcore-server-basic](https://github.com/RevealBi-SqlServer/netcore-server-basic)